-- 8. The Warranty Registration Form must have been sent to Bailey within six (6) weeks of the original purchase date.
+9. The Warranty Registration Form must have been sent to Bailey within six (6) weeks of the original purchase date.
 It is the responsibility of the Bailey Retailer to forward this information to Bailey.
+This is part of the terms of trading that that the Bailey Retailer has with Bailey.

+10. The caravan shall:

-This is part of the terms of trading that the Bailey Retailer has with Bailey. - 9.
-The caravan shall: Only be used for its ordinary and intended purpose and shall not be subjected to any - Treatment or conditions which could reasonably be foreseen to cause or result in damage to the vehicle or excessive wear and tear - Only be towed by a private car or private 4x4 vehicle - Not be put out to hire, reward or any other commercial use, nor used in any race, competitions or rallies whether timed, official or otherwise.
+- Only be used for its ordinary and intended purpose and shall not be subjected to any - treatment or conditions which could reasonably be foreseen to cause or result in damage to the vehicle or excessive wear and tear - Only be towed by a private car or private 4x4 vehicle - Whilst registered under private ownership must not be put out to hire, reward or any other commercial use, nor used in any race, competitions or rallies whether timed, official or otherwise.